 No need to do everything yourself!
 Enlist your family to help with dinner or clean up for guests.
 Buy convenience items at the store, so you don’t have to make everything from scratch.
 Ask your neighbor to pick up carpool for you this afternoon, so you can finish a project.
 Have your coworker grab you a coffee when they go out.

-You don't have to do everything.
-You don't have to be everywhere.
-You don't have to be so hard on yourself.
+You don't have to do everything or be everywhere.
+And you certainly don't have to be so hard on yourself.

 Ask yourself: Are you sure?

 Are you assuming that someone is mad at you?
-Are you assuming that you are being a burden?
+Maybe you're thinking that you are being a burden?
 Are you assuming that you are being judged?